chaitanya1/rest_api_automation/README.md

-Setting up REST_API automation client using py.test and pandas.
+Setting up REST_API automation client using py.test and pandas.(using pandas for better view in terminal and for assertions)